Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 > :   "Ok, this was a good improvement"
 => creation of tech wishing well

+The team encounters another work item which they think is more important than wishlist.
+TECH WISHING WELL gets more things assigned
+Tertiary, secondary, even primary?

 > 26:10
 > :   "And: this is horrible, so instead of shoveling this to wishlist, put this to the newly created wishing well?
 Just to try this out."
 > 27:40